bigmistqke/signal-gl/README.md

 `
 ```

-Share a uniform between vertex and fragment shader by declaring it outside the template.
+share a uniform between vertex and fragment shader by declaring it outside the template

 ```ts
 const u_scale = uniform.float(1);